 It's a VR icon for a reason

 Beat Saber hardly needs an introduction.
 It's become a pop culture icon the way no other VR game can even claim, boasting sales numbers and user install bases that most VR developers can only dream of.
-The game receives regular updates and new songs, including free song updates and tons of DLC packs from the likes of Imagine Dragons and BTS, as well as plenty of original music.
+The game receives regular updates and new songs, including free song updates and tons of DLC packs from the likes of Imagine Dragons, BTS, and Skrillex, as well as plenty of original music.

 The addictive block-slicing gameplay will have you coming back again and again until you, quite literally, can't move your arms.
 There's even a way to add custom songs to Beat Saber if you're willing to do a little bit of legwork — something that will pay off when you've all of a sudden unlocked the path to thousands upon thousands of new songs for the game.